 - Making A No Win No Fee Fatal Accident Claim

 Under the Law Reform Miscellaneous Provisions Act 1934, the estate of the deceased can bring forward a claim for the deceased’s pain and suffering on their behalf.
-Fatal Accidents Act 1976 (FAA) allows certain qualifying relatives to claim for the impact the death has had on them.
+Fatal Accidents Act 1976 (FAA) states that relatives who qualify may claim for the impact of the death.

 When making a claim for wrongful death on behalf of a loved one you must be able to prove that a relevant third party breached a duty of care they owed to your loved one, and that this caused their fatal injuries.
 A duty of care can be owed by: